CakeML/cakeml/how-to.md

 means that `List.map Some xs` is not allowed, instead one has to write `List.map (fn x => Some x) xs`.

-Exceptions are are defined in a similar style and can be used as normal constructors in patterns:
+Exceptions are defined in a similar style and can be used as normal constructors in patterns:

     exception ErrorMsgWithLoc string int int;